4862837083/CarND-LaneLines-P1/writeup.md

 A possible improvement would be to introduce a momentum to the lane line among adjacent frames to prevent it from sudden movement.

-Another potential improvement could be to fine tune the parameter of canny edge detection, hough transformation to further rule out noises.
+Another potential improvement could be to fine tune the parameter of canny edge detection, hough transformation to further rule out noises based on more data, diffent road, different light condition, etc.